Invasive Plants

 LEFT: The NON-native Common St. John’s Wort (Hypericum perforatum)

 RIGHT: The False Toadflax (Comandra umbellata) for comparison.
-This native, which may no longer be in bloom when ST. John’s Wort blooms, has alternate leaves versus the opposite leaves of Common St. John’s Wort.
+This native, which may no longer be in bloom when St. John’s Wort blooms, has alternate leaves versus the opposite leaves of Common St. John’s Wort.

 Photo by Eric Howe